-Would you like to use your Zoho Mail account to improve email deliverability on your WordPress site?
-All Zoho email accounts include access to an API that can be used to help your site’s emails deliver reliably.
+Would you like to use your Zoho Mail account to improve email deliverability for your WordPress site?
+All Zoho email accounts include access to an API that you can use to help your site’s emails deliver reliably.

-In this tutorial, we’ll show you how to use WP Mail SMTP to connect to your Zoho Mail account for better email delivery.
+In this tutorial, we’ll show you how to use WP Mail SMTP to connect your Zoho Mail account to your WordPress site for better email delivery.

 - Setting Up WP Mail SMTP